 It was simply a matter of getting out of the car, introducing myself and asking permission to make the photos.
 I was back in the car and on the road again within about 5 minutes.

 Travel photography is fun and exciting.
 I really feel alive and that I’m living the life I was meant to live when I’m making photos.

 Needless to say it certainly helps, when you’ve travelled so far, to know how to use your camera.

 Would you like to get control back from the machine and begin to start making photos that finally begin to realize your creative potential?

-If you live in or around Melbourne, Australia and you’d like to catch up for a private 3 hour one-to-one photography course feel free to reach out and I’II tell you what’s involved.
+Do you live in or around Melbourne, Australia and are interested to learn photography in a private 3 hour one-to-one photography course?